NginxProxyManager/nginx-proxy-manager/README.md

 - Easily create forwarding domains, redirections, streams and 404 hosts without knowing anything about Nginx
 - Free SSL using Let's Encrypt or provide your own custom SSL certificates
 - Access Lists and basic HTTP Authentication for your hosts
-- -Advanced Nginx configuration available for super users- TODO
+- Advanced Nginx configuration available for super users
 - User management, permissions and audit log